MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2controller.md

 #### add_ZoomFactorChanged

-Add an event handler for the ZoomFactorChanged event.
+Adds an event handler for the `ZoomFactorChanged` event.

 > public HRESULT [add_ZoomFactorChanged](#add_zoomfactorchanged)([ICoreWebView2ZoomFactorChangedEventHandler](icorewebview2zoomfactorchangedeventhandler.md) * eventHandler, EventRegistrationToken * token)

-ZoomFactorChanged fires when the ZoomFactor property of the WebView changes.
-The event could fire because the caller modified the ZoomFactor property, or due to the user manually modifying the zoom.
-When it is modified by the caller via the ZoomFactor property, the internal zoom factor is updated immediately and there will be no ZoomFactorChanged event.
+`ZoomFactorChanged` runs when the `ZoomFactor` property of the WebView changes.
+The event may run because the `ZoomFactor` property was modified, or due to the user manually modifying the zoom.
+When it is modified using the `ZoomFactor` property, the internal zoom factor is updated immediately and no `ZoomFactorChanged` event is triggered.
 WebView associates the last used zoom factor for each site.
-Therefore, it is possible for the zoom factor to change when navigating to a different page.
-When the zoom factor changes due to this, the ZoomFactorChanged event fires right after the ContentLoading event.
+It is possible for the zoom factor to change when navigating to a different page.
+When the zoom factor changes due to a navigation change, the `ZoomFactorChanged` event runs right after the `ContentLoading` event.

 ```cpp
     // Register a handler for the ZoomFactorChanged event.